cool-mist/SaveCoordinates/README.md

 ## Usage

-- Press `H` for menu
+- Press `H` for menu (This is the default keybinding to open the mod ui)
-- Select `Save` to save the coordinate
+- Select `SAVE` to save the coordinate
-- Select `Ping` to ping the coordinate to other players
+- Select `PING` to ping the coordinate to other players
-- Select `List` to view saved coordinates
+- Select `LIST` to view saved coordinates
-- Select `+` to edit coordinate
+- Select `CONF` to update default keybinding